kucaahbe/rspec-html-matchers/README.md

   * [assert_select](http://api.rubyonrails.org/classes/ActionDispatch/Assertions/SelectorAssertions.html#method-i-assert_select)
   * [matchers provided out of the box in rspec-rails](https://www.relishapp.com/rspec/rspec-rails/v/2-11/docs/view-specs/view-spec)
   * [matchers provided by capybara](http://rdoc.info/github/jnicklas/capybara/Capybara/Node/Matchers)
-* syntax is similar to [have_tag](http://old.rspec.info/rails/writing/views.html) matcher from old-school rspec-rails, but with own syntactic sugar
 * developer-firendly output in error messages
 * built on top of [nokogiri](nokogiri.org)
+* has support for [capybara](https://github.com/jnicklas/capybara), see below
+* syntax is similar to [have_tag](http://old.rspec.info/rails/writing/views.html) matcher from old-school rspec-rails, but with own syntactic sugar
+* framework agnostic, as input should be String(or capybara's page, see below)

 Install
 -------